 IDENTIGENE offers a legal paternity test that is affordable and convenient.
 Here’s what you can expect if you start the legal paternity test process with us.

-- We send all of the testing supplies to your Collector prior to the collection appointment.
+- We send all of the testing supplies directly to your Collector prior to the collection appointment.
+If you’ve already purchased a kit, we’ll credit your account

-- Results are be ready by phone or online two (2) business days after the samples arrive at our laboratory.
+- Results are be ready online one (1) business day after the samples arrive at our laboratory

 There is only one real difference between IDENTIGENE’s home and legal paternity tests.That difference is in the method in collecting the DNA samples.
 As already mentioned, a legal paternity test needs a chain-of-custody to withstand in court, whereas a home test (not for legal purposes) can be collected (unsupervised) in the privacy of your home.